zranger1/PixelTeleporter/PixelTeleporter/resources/README.md

 The Processing library make it simple to write sketches to receive the data and draw the pixels in 3D on your computer.
 With this toolset and the included  examples, you can quickly prototype almost any physical arrangement of LEDs.

+## Version 1.1.1 (10/21/2020) What's New
+Support for multiple Pixelblazes.
+(See new DualMatrix example) Added Fermat Spiral (Fibonacci256) example.
+BETA: You can now use the "l" key while your sketch is running to toggle the display of wiring labels -- the index of each pixel.

 ## Version 1.1.0 (10/08/2020) What's New
 **Support for Raspberry Pi and FTDI USB-to-Serial boards on Linux & Windows**